robertdebock/robertdebock.github.io/_posts/2019-01-03-how-to-write-and-maintain-many-ansible-roles.md

 - `--role-skeleton=ansible-role-skeleton` refers to a skeleton ansible role.
 I use [his repository](https://github.com/robertdebock/ansible-role-skeleton).
 - `role_name` is the name of your new role.
 I use short names here, like `nginx` or `postfix`.

-## Use anible-lint for quick feedback
+## Use ansible-lint for quick feedback

 [Andrew](https://github.com/awcrosby) has written [a tool](https://github.com/ansible/ansible-lint) including [many rules](https://github.com/ansible/ansible-lint/tree/master/lib/ansiblelint/rules) that help you write readable and consistent code.